Skip to content

 What to do in Berlin?

-It's a city that you understand over time, on foot, by accepting its rough edges.
+It's a city that reveals itself with time, on foot, by accepting its rough edges.

-Here's what to do in Berlin, without the clichés, and above all, without filters.
+Here's what to do in Berlin, without folklore, and especially without filters.

 https://bluecrowmedia.com/cdn/shop/articles/DSC0448.jpg?v=1691443337